facebookincubator/velox/velox/docs/develop/scalar-functions.rst

 varbinaries), but also complex types containing strings, such as arrays, maps, and rows.

-The :func:`setNoCopy` and :func:`setEmpty` methods of the out_type template
-can be used to set the result to a string in the input argument.
+The setNoCopy method of the out_type template can be used to set the result to a string in the input argument without copying.
+The setEmpty method can be used to set the result to an empty string.

 .. code-block:: c++